-Sources of Scope 3 emissions Reason for change Emissions value (percentage) Direction of change Comment Waste generated in operations Emissions reduction activities 15 Decrease The decrease was due to various waste reduction activities at our corporate buildings, through resource conservation and recycling.
-Business travel Other: Business activities 15 Increase The increase was due to the growth in our business activities.
+Sources of Scope 3 emissions Reason for change Emissions value (percentage) Direction of change Comment Waste generated in operations Business activities 3.46 Increase The increase was due to the growth in our business activities.
+Business travel Business activities 32.64 Increase The increase was due to the growth in our business activities.

 Do you engage with any of the elements of your value chain on GHG emissions and climate change strategies?
+(Tick all that apply)